Confluence Cloud Streaming Configuration

 Click Save & Close to apply changes.

-To enable data streaming, you will need to deploy the confluence-cloud-streaming-proxy
+To enable data streaming, the confluence-cloud-streaming-proxy

 confluence-cloud-streaming-proxy